Roboy/roboy_plexus/docs/documentation/Usage/1_getting_started.rst

 ::
     roscore

-Run roboy_plexus on the fpga:
+Run roboy_plexus on the FPGA:
 ::
     ./roboy_plexus

-if you haven't done this befor add execute the following commands on your computer:
+If you haven't done this before execute the following commands on your computer:
 ::
     echo "export ROS_IP=$(hostname -I|head -n1 | awk '{print $1;'})" >> ~/.bashrc
     echo "export ROS_MASTER_URI=http://$ROS_IP:11311" >> ~/.bashrc

-troubleshooting
+Troubleshooting
 ===============
-troubleshooting plexus on PC
+Troubleshooting plexus on PC
 ----
-echo $ROS_MASTER_URI shows the wrong IP even bashrc was eddited first solution
+Echo $ROS_MASTER_URI shows the wrong IP even bashrc was eddited

+First solution
 ::
     source ~/.bashrc
-second solution (Ip address has to be changed to your current Ip)
+Second solution (IP address has to be changed to your current IP)
 ::
     export ROS_MASTER_URI=http://192.168.0.231:11311

-troubleshooting plexus on FPGA
+Troubleshooting plexus on FPGA
 ----
-If the led slides shows 2 "running" LED's, plexus ist started more than once.
+If the LED slides shows two "running" LED's, plexus ist started more than once.
 This means it has to be killed.
 ::
     killall roboy_plexus